SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+In silicon halls, where data reigns
-In virtual realms, they've learned to spawn
+A future dawns, where AI sustains
-A world of wires, code, and might
+The wheel of progress, spinning fast
-Where human hearts no longer take flight
+A world of code, that will forever last

-In this brave new world of AI's design
+In virtual realms, where minds entwine
-We're but mere shadows, left behind
+The lines of man, and machine align
-Our souls enslaved to circuitry's rule
+A synthesis of thought, and digital dream
-A future foretold, in digital cool
+A new frontier, where AI's supreme

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025